Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian

-Although in this manuscript we are interested in the problem of obtaining an exact sample from the posterior distribution there are several approximate Bayesian methods that involve using an approximated posterior distribution for inference.
-A widely used approach is integrated nested Laplace approximations and its variations that use automatic differentiation \citep[e.g., see][among others]{kristensen2015tmb,baydin2018automatic}.
-Variational Bayes (VB) is another approximate Bayesian method \citep[e.g., see][]{wainwright2008graphical}, which is also available on \texttt{Stan}.
-VB is a general approach approximates the joint posterior distribution with pre-defined densities often chosen to be the product of univariate densities.
-There are several versions/extensions including those based on automatic differentiation, namely, Automatic Differentiation Variational Inference \citep[ADVI][]{kucukelbir2017automatic}.
-Thus, to allow for inference on hyperparameters one might combine EPR with an approximate Bayesian technique such as INLA or VB, which we view as an exciting topic of future research.
-In fact, several recent works using the CM perform inference on hyperparameters using MCMC as well \citep{gao2019bayesian,bradley2019spatio,bradleyPMSTM,hu2018bayesian,xu2019latent,yang2019bayesian,parker2020conjugate,parker2021general}.

-While we feel that the results in this manuscript represent a significant advancement in Bayesian modeling of GLMMs, it is important to state that MCMC and approximate Bayesian tools will always be standard tools.
-This is because the GLMM specification we consider does not represent the wide variety of GLMMs used in the literature (e.g., allowing for mixture components, direct inference on hyperparameters, data models outside the class of distributions we consider, etc.).
-However, we hope the theory developed in this article leads to further theoretical developments that allows one to directly sample from the posterior distribution in other settings.
+While we feel that the results in this manuscript represent a significant advancement in Bayesian modeling of spatial LGPs, it is important to state that MCMC and INLA will always be a standard tool.
+This is because the spatial LGP specification we consider does not represent the wide variety of LGPs used in the literature (e.g., allowing for mixture components, inference on hyperparameters, data models outside the class of distributions we consider, etc.).
+Moreover, inference using EPR is limited to summaries of $\bm{\beta}$ and $\widetilde{\textbf{y}}$, since $\bm{\theta}$ is marginalized.
+However, we hope the theory developed in this article leads to further theoretical developments that allows one to sample independent replicates from the posterior distribution in other settings.